Welcome to today's edition of the Rush 24-7 podcast.

 This is Stalinism.

-This is this is going way beyond political correctness.
+This goes way beyond political correctness.

 It's just absurd.